mptre/vim-printf/README.md

 ==========

 Turn a line consisting of tokens separated by commas into a printf statement.
-A token is recognized as a sequence of any characters expect for whitespace and comma but with respect to balanced brackets and parentheses.
+A token is recognized as a sequence of any characters except for whitespace and comma but with respect to balanced brackets and parentheses.
 Examples showing the line before and after invoking `:Printf`: